mattbishop/sql-event-store/README.md

 In this event store, an event cannot exist without an entity to apply it to.
 Events can create new entities, and in that first event, the entity key is presented as the identifying key for newly-created entity.

 Events follow other events in a sequence.
-In this event store, each event has a reference to the previous event, much like a backward-linked list.
+Within an entity instance, each event has a reference to the previous event, much like a backward-linked list.
 This expression of previous event ID enables SQL Event Store to guarantee that events are written sequentially, without losing any concurrent appends of other events in for the same entity.

 Appends to other entities do not affect each other, so many events can be appended to many events concurrently without suffering serialization penalties that “single writer” systems can cause.